Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Conclusion and discussion

-The strategy to measure the heavy neutrino mass is developed and distributions of reconstructed mass are presented.
-After the preselection, the BDT cut is optimized to maximize the signal statistical significance.
-In Appendix~\ref{app:Eff}, we show selection efficiencies of preselection and BDT cuts for both the signal with representative $m_N$ assumptions and background processes at the LHeC and FCC-eh.
-The upper limits on parameter $|V_{\tau N}|^2 |V_{eN}|^2 / ( |V_{\tau N}|^2 + |V_{eN}|^2 )$ for the heavy neutrino mass in the range of 10 to 1000 GeV are presented in Fig.~\ref{fig:sensitivity}.
-At the 95\% confidence level, the best limit is $\sim 4.4 (1.7) \mltp 10^{-6}$ at the LHeC (FCC-eh) when $m_N \sim 100$ GeV for the hadronic $\tau_h$ final state.
-The limits for the leptonic $\tau_\ell$ final state are found to be weaker than those for the hadronic $\tau_h$ final state.
+The strategy to reconstruct the heavy neutrino mass is developed and distributions of reconstructed mass are presented.
+After the preselection, the BDT selection is optimized to maximize the signal statistical significance.
+In Appendix~\ref{app:Eff}, we show selection efficiencies of preselection and BDT requirements. for both the signal with representative $m_N$ assumptions and background processes at the LHeC and FCC-eh.
+The discovery sensitivities on parameter $|V_{\tau N}|^2 |V_{eN}|^2 / ( |V_{\tau N}|^2 + |V_{eN}|^2 )$ for the heavy neutrino mass in the range of 10 to 3000 GeV are presented in Fig.~\ref{fig:sensitivity}.
+At the 2-$\sigma$ significance, the best sensitivity is $\sim 1.2 \times 10^{-5}\,\,(5.0 \times 10^{-6})$ at the LHeC (FCC-eh) when $m_N \sim 100$ GeV for the hadronic $\tau_h$ final state.
+The discovery sensitivities for the leptonic $\tau_\mu$ final state are found to be similar for most of the parameter space investigated than those for the hadronic $\tau_h$ final state.

 We derive the limits on the mixing parameters from EWPD and DELPHI experiment in Appendix~\ref{app:EWPD}.
-Assuming $|V_{\tau N}|^2 = |V_{eN}|^2 = |V_{\ell N}|^2$, limits on $|V_{\ell N}|^2$ from $pe$ collider searches are compared with those from the EWPD and DELPHI experiment in Fig. \ref{fig:sensitivity1}.
-We find that sensitivity bounds from the LHeC and FCC-eh are stronger than those from EWPD for almost all the mass range, and also stronger than those from DELPHI when $m_N \gtrsim 60$ GeV.
+Assuming $|V_{\tau N}|^2 = |V_{eN}|^2 = |V_{\ell N}|^2$, sensitivities on $|V_{\ell N}|^2$ from $pe$ collider searches are compared with those from the EWPD and DELPHI experiment in Fig. \ref{fig:sensitivity1}.
+We find that sensitivity bounds from the LHeC and FCC-eh are stronger than those from EWPD for almost all the mass range, and also stronger than those from DELPHI when $m_N \gtrsim 70$ GeV.

-To investigate the individual constraints on $|V_{\tau N}|^2$, in Fig.~\ref{fig:VtauN2_mN1}, assuming representative $m_N$, we show the expected 2-$\sigma$ limit curves from $pe$ collider searches in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane, together with existed limits from EWPD, DELPHI, and LHC experiments for comparison.
-Our results show that compared with current experimental limits, future $pe$ experiments can probe large additional regions in the parameter space formed by $|V_{\tau N}|^2$ and $|V_{e N}|^2$, and thus enhance the constraints significantly in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane.
+To investigate the individual sensitivities on $|V_{\tau N}|^2$, in Fig.~\ref{fig:VtauN2_mN1}, assuming representative $m_N$, we show the expected 2-$\sigma$ sensitivity curves from $pe$ collider searches in the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane, together with existed limits from EWPD, DELPHI, and LHC experiments for comparison.
+Our results show that compared with current experimental limits, future $pe$ experiments can probe large additional regions in the parameter space formed by $|V_{\tau N}|^2$ and $|V_{e N}|^2$, and thus significantly enhance the discovery potential for a large portion of the $|V_{\tau N}|^2$ vs. $|V_{e N}|^2$ plane.